dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/introduction-and-overview.md

 Developers new to ASP.NET Web Forms are the target audience for this tutorial series.

-You should have some familiarity in the following areas:
+You should have some knowledge in the following areas:

 - Object-oriented programming (OOP) and languages
 - Web development (HTML, CSS, JavaScript)